Christine Todd Whitman: EPA Administrator

 Whitman was appointed by President George W. Bush as Administrator of the United States Environmental Protection Agency, taking office on January 31, 2001.

 In the final weeks of the Clinton administration in January 2001, the administration ratified a new drinking water standard of 0.01 mg/L (10 parts per billion, or ppb) of arsenic, to take effect in January 2006.
 The old drinking water standard of 0.05 mg/L (equal to 50 ppb) arsenic had been in effect since 1942, and the EPA, since the late 1980s, had weighed the pros and cons of lowering the maximum contaminant level (MCL) of arsenic.
 The incoming Bush administration suspended the midnight regulation, but after months of research, the EPA approved the new 10 ppb arsenic standard to take effect in January 2006 as initially planned.

 In 2001, the EPA produced a report detailing the expected effects of global warming in each state in the country.
 President Bush dismissed the report as the work of "the bureaucracy."

+Post 9/11 air quality claims controversy

 After the September 11 attacks in New York City, she appeared there twice to inform New Yorkers that the toxins released by the attacks posed no threat to their health.
 On September 18, the EPA released a report in which Whitman said, "Given the scope of the tragedy from last week, I am glad to reassure the people of New York and Washington, D.C. that their air is safe to breathe and their water is safe to drink."
 She also said, "The concentrations are such that they don't pose a health hazard...We're going to make sure everybody is safe."

-In fact, the EPA was criticized for the outdated equipment used in collecting test data in Lower Manhattan - not because no better was available, but to support the official statements made (Stranahan, 2003 & Schneider and McCumber 2004).
-A 22-year veteran of the EPA and senior chemist reported that the available advanced technology found nine for each fiber detected with the outdated technology deployed by the EPA in Lower Manhattan after 9/11.
-USGS and NASA collected tests highly disputing the EPA findings in 2001 (Schneider 2004).
-Moreover, the NY City Department of Health published the data to the NY State Dept. of Health website to which EPA employees had access.
-In an apparent attempt to support the Whitman statement the EPA falsified the data to protect themselves from being sued.
-"They displayed absolutely no respect for health and safety of the public."
-(Markowitz and Rosner 2002).
-"What was being said to the press was not consistent with the hard facts, the data."
-(Peacock 2003).

 However, a 2003 report by the EPA's Inspector General determined that the assurance was misleading, because the EPA "did not have sufficient data and analyses" to justify it.